 These days we live in the southern suburbs of Denver in what I affectionately like to call the last civilized stop to Kansas.
 This born and raised desert family is getting used to shoveling snow and observing wild critters.
-My oldest is in high school at a private school.
+My oldest is in college now.
 The youngest is an unschooling, wheeling teen.
-We are consumed by high school basketball, watching professional sports and participating in adaptive ski programs.
+We are consumed by high school basketball (still), watching professional sports and participating in adaptive programs.
 We travel as much as possible.
-My husband and I just celebrated our 20 year wedding anniversary.
+My husband and I just celebrated our 22nd year wedding anniversary.
 We started dating in high school.
 Yes, we are “that couple”.
 Those high school sweethearts that happen to work out every now and then.

 I remembered that I began this out of love for what those simple go-to loops could do.
 I could create.
 I could connect.
 I could teach and I could learn.